 Especially if you’re new to Turkey Hunting, Travis’ first recommendation is to check out the Turkey Hunting 101 blog post from the National Wild Turkey Foundation.
 This course will teach you about hunters’ safety and turkey calls and help you to become familiar with each step of the process, from guns to strategy.
 South Carolina Department of Natural Resources (SCDNR) and NWTF both hosts Learn to Hunt programs as well, which is a great first step.
 They periodically host courses specifically for women’s hunting groups as well.

 Before you head out, your next steps are to find the right gear.
 Travis recommends keeping it simple, “Focus on the essentials; camo head to toe, something comfortable to sit on, and the right firearm.”
 It’s always best to work with whatever you are most comfortable with.
 Taking the time to learn your gear, the process, and particularly the right tool (gun or bow and various modifiers) is the key to building that comfort.

 Follow SCDNR and NWTF on social media and check their websites before your hunts.
 It’s always a good idea to stay current on when seasons are open and closed throughout the state, when to apply for tags, and much more.
 Hunting seasons can pass by in a flash, so it’s important to be prepared!
 The goal is to keep hunting accessible, fun, and responsible as we work together to manage our valuable natural resources.

 3. Learn through culture

 The best part of Turkey Season is an excuse to be outside and enjoy nature, but there’s always room for some friendly competition.
-LLT is a proud sponsor of the 11th Annual Low Country Turkey Invitational, hosted by the newly formed Low Country Game Bird Foundation.
-Keep an eye out for pictures of our Director of Rural Land Protection, Josh Bell, and Board Member, Bo Blessing!
+LLT is a proud sponsor of the 12th Annual Low Country Turkey Invitational, hosted by the newly formed Low Country Game Bird Foundation.
+Watch for pictures of our Director of Rural Land Protection, Josh Bell.